All Episodes

 I wanted to say something about the whole Trump thing.

-You know, he's just talking about putting this wall up.
+You know, he's talking about putting this wall up.

-As soon as he said that um almost a couple of years ago, I started a plan, action plan on how to do this and employ a lot of Americans.
+As soon as he said that almost a couple of years ago, I started a plan, action plan on how to do this and employ a lot of Americans.

 But furthermore, to go on to my point is paying for it.

-There's billions of dollars of under the counter money that these illegals are getting and sending back.
+There's billions of dollars of under-the-counter money that these illegals are getting and sending back.

-That's a lot of money.
+This guesstimate, yeah, that's a lot of money.

-The walls paid for just Mexico, but everybody sending money out of this country needs to be hit with it.
+Everybody sending money out of this country needs to be hit with it.

 Just a couple percent.